10th May ’21. A new Coalition Campaign group, #Together With Refugees, has launched.

 April 1.
-2021 City of Sanctuary response to the Immigration Plan
+2021 New Immigration Plan: City of Sanctuary UK response

 Last week the UK Government announced new plans for changes to the asylum system.
 Taken in their entirety the proposals represent an attack on the right to seek sanctuary in the UK and will do little to address the systemic, long-term failures of the system that cause such extreme hardship to people seeking sanctuary.